GEANT/docker-postfix/README.md

 After a message is queued, it is passed through milters:

 1. If `ENABLE_DKIM`, the email is sent through `opendkim`.
 The email is signed/verified by DKIM.
-2. If `ENABLE_CLAMAV`, the email is sent through `clamav-milter`.
-The email is dropped if a virus is detected.
-If `CLAMAV_MILTER_HOSTNAME` is not `localhost` ClamAV willl not be compiled.
 3. If any additional milters are defined with `POSTFIX_SMTPD_MILTERS`, they are then applied.

 ## Testing